pubkey/rxdb/docs-src/docs/capacitor-database.md

 ---
-title: Capacitor Database
+title: Capacitor Database - SQLite, RxDB and others
 slug: capacitor-database.html
+description: Explore Capacitor's database options including SQLite, RxDB, and Preferences API for web-native apps.
+Learn about their uses, limitations, and integration in this comprehensive guide.
 ---

-# Capacitor Database
+# Capacitor Database - SQLite, RxDB and others

 [Capacitor](https://capacitorjs.com/) is an open source native JavaScript runtime to build Web based Native apps.
 You can use it to create cross-platform iOS, Android, and Progressive Web Apps with the web technologies JavaScript, HTML, and CSS.
 It is developed by the Ionic Team and provides a great alternative to create hybrid apps.
 Compared to [React Native](./react-native-database.md), Capacitor is more Web-Like because the JavaScript runtime supports most Web APIs like IndexedDB, fetch,  and so on.